Fine tuning SMLs

 Copy

-Now we do not use metric_for_best_model, after defining the trainer we explain why
+Now we don't use metric_for_best_model, after defining the trainer we explain why

 We define the trainer